opendatatrentino/odt-super-pom/README.md

 release.bat
 ```

-To release `my-program` with version `1.2.3` , from your project root run
+To release `my-program` with version `1.2.3` , from your project root run `release.bat` followed by the release tag:
 ```
 path\to\release.bat my-program-1.2.3
 ```